 This command allows the master to write 3 bytes of data to the DS18B20-PAR's scratchpad.
-The first data byte is written into the $T{\rm H}$ register (byte 2 of the scratchpad), the second byte is written into the $T{\rm L}$ register (byte 3), and the third byte is written into the configuration register (byte 4).
-Data must be transmitted least significant bit first.
+The first data byte is written into the T_H register (byte 2 of the scratchpad), the second byte is written into the T_L register (byte 3), and the third byte is written into the configuration register (byte 4).
+Data must be 9 of 19 iButton is a registered trademark of Dallas Semiconductor.

+transmitted least significant bit first.
 All three bytes MUST be written before the master issues a reset, or the data may be corrupted.